scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +------+-----------+---------++------------+---+------------++---+----+
 ~~~~

-The body of an AS entry consists of the signed component `ASEntrySignedBody` of all ASes in the path segment represented by the PCB, up until and including the current AS.
+The body of an AS entry MUST consist of the signed component `ASEntrySignedBody` of all ASes in the path segment represented by the PCB, up until and including the current AS.

 The following code block defines the signed body of one AS entry in Protobuf message format (called the `ASEntrySignedBody` message).